ctjacobs/pyqso/docs/source/introduction.rst

 -  Progress tracker for the `DXCC <http://www.arrl.org/dxcc/>`_ award.

--  World map with grey line.
+-  World map with grey line and Maidenhead grid squares.

 -  Filter QSOs based on callsign (e.g. only display contacts with callsigns beginning with "M6").